mikropsoft/StevenBlock/README.md

 ![KernelSU](https://img.shields.io/badge/KernelSU-199116?style=for-the-badge&logo=kernelsu&logoColor=white)
 ![APatch](https://img.shields.io/badge/APatch-3086F8?style=for-the-badge&logo=apatch&logoColor=white)

 Hey there, digital explorer! 👋 Ready to reclaim your online experience?
-Say hello to **StevenBlock**, your new best friend in the fight against pesky ads and sneaky malware.
+Say hello to **StevenBlock v3.0**, your ultimate weapon in the fight against pesky ads, trackers, and sneaky malware.
+Now supercharged with a brand-new **Web-based UI**!
 Let's dive into how this little powerhouse can transform your digital life!

 ## **🚀 What Makes StevenBlock Your Digital Superhero?**

+-   **🌐 Sleek WebUI Dashboard**: No extra APKs cluttering your app drawer!
+StevenBlock now features a gorgeous, Glassmorphism-inspired WebUI accessible directly from your root manager's "Action" button.
--   **🛑 Ad Annihilator**: Wave goodbye to annoying pop-ups, intrusive video ads, and clingy banners. **StevenBlock** makes them vanish.
+-   **🛑 Ad Annihilator**: Wave goodbye to annoying pop-ups, intrusive video ads, and clingy banners. **StevenBlock** makes them vanish system-wide.

--   **📱 App Ad Assassin**: Tired of ads crashing your app party? **StevenBlock** kicks them to the curb, letting you enjoy your apps in uninterrupted peace.

--   **🎯 Customizable Protection**: You are in control!
-During installation, choose from multiple blocklists, from light to aggressive, to perfectly match your needs.
+-   **🎯 On-Demand Customization**: You are in total control!
+Open the WebUI anytime to seamlessly switch between multiple blocklists—from light to aggressive—to perfectly match your needs.
+-   **🔍 Built-in Hosts Checker**: Want to know if you're protected?
+Use the WebUI's integrated status checker to see exactly how many thousands of malicious lines are currently blocked, complete with slick, fluid animations!
+-   **🛡️ Maximum Stability (Delayed Apply)**: To prevent any system hiccups or active connection crashes, your chosen lists are downloaded securely and applied **only upon the next system reboot**.
 -   **🔋 Battery Friendly**: **StevenBlock** is a lean, mean, blocking machine.
-It's **not an app** that runs in the background.
-It's a system-level module, meaning it does its job silently without draining your battery.
+It's a system-level module, meaning it does its job silently at the DNS level without draining your battery.

--   **🛡️ Broad Root Support**: Whether you're using **Magisk**, **KernelSU**, or **APatch**, **StevenBlock** integrates seamlessly.
-We've got your back, no matter your root solution.
+-   **🤝 Broad Root Support**: Whether you're using **Magisk**, **KernelSU**, or **APatch**, **StevenBlock** integrates flawlessly.
+We've got your back.

--   **💬 Conversation Keeper**: Don't worry, we know you need to stay connected. **StevenBlock** plays nice with WhatsApp, Telegram, and LinkedIn, keeping your social and professional lifelines intact.

--   **🔄 Effortless Updates**: Keeping **StevenBlock** fighting fit is a breeze.
-Your root manager handles updates, so you're always rocking the latest and greatest protection with just a few taps.

-## **🎯 Choose Your Shield: Customizable Blocklists**
+## **🎯 Choose Your Shield: Premium Blocklists**

-**StevenBlock** now puts the power in your hands.
-During installation, you'll be prompted to select the hosts file that best suits your browsing style.
+Through our modern WebUI, you can select the perfect hosts file that suits your browsing style:

--   **⭐ StevenBlack — Unified List**: The classic, balanced blocklist.
+-   **🟢 StevenBlack — Unified Main List (Default)**: The classic, highly recommended balanced blocklist.
 A great starting point for most users, offering robust daily protection with excellent compatibility.
 -   **⚡ Energized Spark — Lightweight Protection**: Ideal for users who want essential protection with the lowest possible impact on system resources.
 Fast, light, and effective.
--   **💧 Energized Blu — Balanced Protection**: A great all-rounder that offers extended protection against a wider range of threats.
-The perfect middle ground for most users.
+-   **🔵 Energized Blu — Medium Protection**: A great all-rounder that offers extended protection against a wider range of threats.
+The perfect middle ground.
--   **🛡️ Energized Ultimate — Comprehensive Protection**: For the user who wants maximum security.
-This list is extensive, providing a powerful shield against ads, trackers, and malware domains.
+-   **🔥 Energized Ultimate — Aggressive Protection**: For the user who wants maximum security.
+This list is extensive, providing an absolute shield against ads, trackers, and malware domains.

 ## **📊 The Numbers Game: How We Protect You**

 > [!WARNING]
-> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking **hundreds of thousands** of troublemakers (read: malware, ad, and spyware domains).
-And just like a top-tier security team, our blocklists are constantly updated to keep the riffraff out.
+> Brace yourself: Depending on the list you choose, **StevenBlock** acts as a bouncer for your device, blocking **hundreds of thousands** of troublemakers (malware, ad, and spyware domains).
+Check the live counter in your WebUI to see the exact number of blocked connections!

 ## **🧠 Knowledge is Power: F.A.Q.
 Time!**

 > [!TIP]
 > **❔: What's this "hosts file" and where is it?**
 >
-> Think of the hosts file as your device's bouncer list.
-It lives in `/system/etc` and tells your device which connections to block before they even start.
+> Think of the hosts file as your device's VIP bouncer list.
+It lives in `/system/etc/hosts` and tells your device which bad connections to immediately drop before they even load.

 > [!TIP]
 > **❔: How does StevenBlock actually work?**
 >
 > It's a master of misdirection.
-When an app or website tries to connect to a blocked domain, **StevenBlock** redirects that request to a digital dead end (0.0.0.0).
-By merging multiple trusted sources into one powerful hosts file, we ensure comprehensive protection without slowing you down.
+When an app or website tries to connect to a blocked domain, **StevenBlock** redirects that request to a digital dead end (`0.0.0.0` or `127.0.0.1`).

 > [!TIP]
-> **❔: How can I see what's being blocked?**
+> **❔: How do I know if the module is active?**
 >
-> Curiosity is a great thing!
-Head over to Google Play or F-Droid and search for a "hosts manager" or "hosts editor" app.
-These tools let you view and even customize the list of blocked domains.
+> Open your root manager, go to Modules, and tap the **Action** button on StevenBlock.
+In the WebUI, tap **"🔍 Check Hosts Status"**.
+An animation will instantly show you exactly how many malicious lines are currently blocked!

 ## **🛠️ Let's Get This Party Started: Installation Guide**

 Ready to level up your digital defense?
 It's as easy as 1-2-3-4:

-1.  **Grab & Install**: Open your root manager (**Magisk**, **KernelSU**, or **APatch**), head to the Modules section, tap the 'Install from storage' button, and select the **StevenBlock** module zip.
+1.  **Flash It**: Open your root manager (**Magisk**, **KernelSU**, or **APatch**), head to the Modules section, tap 'Install from storage', and select the **StevenBlock v3.0** `.zip` file.
-2.  **Choose Your Shield**: An interactive menu will appear during installation.
-Use your **Volume Up** key to navigate through the blocklist options and **Volume Down** to confirm your selection.
-3.  **Quick Reboot**: Give your device a quick restart to activate **StevenBlock**'s shields.
-4.  **Enjoy the Peace**: Welcome to your new, cleaner, and faster digital world!
+2.  **First Reboot**: Reboot your device once. *Note: The module will automatically apply the default StevenBlack Unified list during this first boot.*
+3.  **Launch WebUI**: Go back to your Root Manager's module list and tap the **Action** (or Settings) icon next to StevenBlock.
+The beautifully designed WebUI will pop up!
+4.  **Customize**: Select your preferred shield (Spark, Blu, Ultimate, etc.).
+Wait for the success toast, and do one final quick reboot to lock in your new ultimate protection.
+Enjoy!

 ## **💖 Support the Project 💖**